Overcoming loneliness as a carer

 “There were tears from her, it was very hard to walk away.”

-After living together in the house they had shared for forty-nine years, Bryan found himself alone and feeling quite lost.
+After living together in the house they had shared for 49 years, Bryan found himself alone and feeling quite lost.
 The evenings especially became extremely long and very quiet.

 “Just the TV and radio for company.”